aligoren/url.js/README.md

 # url.js

-An URL checker that your complex URL addresses
+A URL checker for your complex URL addresses

 # Usage